HAFT PAYKAR | SEVEN BEAUTIES, curated with Tooraj Khamenehzadeh

 Haft Paykar | Seven Beauties is a group exhibition that revives, explores, and shares an ancient Persian text through an exercise in reception theory.
 This cultural theory fosters the idea that the meaning of any text is never fixed or transparent, rather shaped by a number of contributing factors by both the producer, who encodes a text with meaning, and the recipient, who decodes it.
 Interpretation is further shaped by distribution, personal experience, social circumstance, distance, and time.

-The curators selected a medieval poem as the point of departure for participating artists and audiences to produce meaning.
-Haft Paykar, which translates as Seven Beauties, was written by the Iranian poet Nizami Ganjavi, better known as Nizami, in 1197.
+We selected a 12th century poem as the starting point for participating artists and audiences to interpret and produce meaning.
+Haft Paykar was written by the Persian poet Nizami Ganjavi, better known as Nizami, in 1197.
 It incorporates themes of exploitation, ambiguity, beauty, symbolism, multiculturalism, and self-actualization through various literary devices, including non-linearity and epic storytelling.
-A key component to the text is the assemblage of the seven beauties, seven brides who are summoned by the story’s protagonist, a heroic prince.
-Each beauty originates from a different region of the world and is represented by a different color, day of the week, and planet, which correspond to her mood and give shape to the cryptic story and moral tale she shares with the prince.
+A key component is the assemblage of the seven beauties, or seven brides, who are summoned by the story’s protagonist, a heroic prince.
+Each beauty originates from a different region of the world and is represented by a different color, day of the week, and planet, which correspond to her mood and shape her character.

 March 5–27, 2015